 Yes, the Department of History ceremony is a different additional ceremony from the general College of Arts ceremony.
 The department ceremony takes place the day before the CAS general ceremony, and is only for History students.

 Yes!
 Master's students are encouraged to attend the cermony as well.

 There is no charge for the ceremony or the reception.

 The ceremony lasts about an hour.
-There will be a reception immediately afterward outside the auditorium.

 No. Official diplomas are mailed during the summer when the degree audit is complete.

 Yes!
-Just make sure you have submitted the RSVP and survey forms, so we know to expect you for the ceremony.
+Just make sure you have submitted your slide and survey form, so we know to expect you for the ceremony.

 Information for the UB-wide ceremony can be found ont the Countdown to Commencement site.